Bay Horse, Blossom Street

-The Bay Horse is a pub on Blossom Street, immediately west of the city centre of York, in England.
+The Bay Horse is a public house on Blossom Street, immediately west of the city centre of York, England.

-The core of the building was constructed in the late-17th century, after the Siege of York, as a small farmhouse.
+The core of the building was constructed in the late 17th century, after the Siege of York, as a small farmhouse.
 It was first recorded as an inn in 1748, around which time it was raised to three storeys, and extended from an L-plan to a square plan.
-It is now a three-bay building, built of brick, with a rendered front which has a parapet disguising the tiled roof.
+It is now a three-bay building, built of brick, with a rendered front and a parapet that disguises the tiled roof.
 The staircase dates from the mid-18th century, and there are some fittings from the Regency period.